Code0App/templates/README.md

 # Sandbox templates

-This folder contains E2B sandbox templates used by the app to spin up ephemeral environments for each project.
+This repo contains E2B sandbox templates used by the app to spin up ephemeral environments for each project.

 ## Structure
 - `nextjs/`